 1. A few conference quotes:

-- “Members of the Association have been greatly concerned at the effect of upon Resorts of the broadcasts which are made of the meteorological forecasts, as in many instances the forecasts have affected the visit the visits to their towns by prospective holidaymakers”.
+- “Members of the Association have been greatly concerned at the effect of upon Resorts of the broadcasts which are made of the meteorological forecasts, as in many instances the forecasts have affected the visits to their towns by prospective holidaymakers”.

 - “The Government should be urged to introduce legislation to compel the registration of hotels and boarding houses and other tourism accommodation”.